 Over the last few years it’s definitely got much harder to access the BBC iPlayer as the corporation seeks to restrict access to license holders who are physically in the UK.
 Yet it’s still perfectly possible to watch the BBC and all the other geo-blocked UK TV stations irrespective of your location.
 The reality is that the few which have kept a low profile and been around for a decade or more are still working perfectly.
 The market is unfortunately flooded with many operators who keep disappearing and getting blocked.

-Our recommendation comes from over ten years of uninterrupted use from all over the world.
-It has a huge number of UK based servers and the company has extensive experience in supporting users who are trying to bypass geo-blocks particularly from the BBC and US sites.
+Our recommendation for a reliable BBC live VPN is to use one of the market leaders with servers all across the world.
+Particularly important it has a huge number of UK based servers and the company has extensive experience in supporting users who are trying to bypass geo-blocks particularly from the BBC and US sites.